Video Game / Rise of Legends

 - Mayincatec: The Cuotl.

 - Mighty Whitey: Giacomo, to a certain extent.
 It's always a different race in each campaign, with their own leaders presented as competent and powerful, but Giacomo remains in charge throughout.

 - No Plans, No Prototype, No Backup: Averted to devastating effect by the Doge in the campaign.
 While you took out his capital and Cannon of Doom, turns out he took a second one and leveled your home city with it before running away to the desert.

 - Our Dragons Are Different: The Alin ones come in Sand, Fire, and Glass varieties.
-The Sand Dragon functions as their master unit.
+The Glass Dragon functions as their master unit.

 - Phlebotinum Rebel: At the start of the Cuotl campaign Giacomo is hit by the blast from a Cuotl cannon, and thus develops superpowers.
 He then takes parts from Ix, the dead Moon God, and uses those to upgrade his walker.